 Finally, the discovery of a new, valid will created by the decedent will usually justify the reopening of a closed probate estate.
 However, the document must be enforceable under state law, meaning that it was properly signed and witnessed and that the decedent had the requisite testamentary capacity at the time of its creation.
 There must also be clear evidence that the will was written later than the document that initially went through probate.

 Petitioning the court to reopen a probate estate is difficult, and even if the petition is approved, the reopened case will need to go through a complicated court process.
-To learn more about what is required to reopen an estate from a dedicated contested estates lawyer, please call Orlowsky & Wilson, Ltd. Attorneys at Law at 847-325-5559 today.
+To learn more about what is required to reopen an estate from a dedicated contested estates lawyer in Illinois, please call Orlowsky & Wilson, Ltd. Attorneys at Law at 847-325-5559 today.